solomon12354/Ping_flood_server_and_client_Windows/README.md

 2.Choose Project -> properties -> C/C++ -> SDL check -> No

 Warning: This project is used for the Academic Research only.
 Do not use it for attacking other computers.
-I am not responsible for the illegal actions of other people who use this project.
+I am not responsible for all the illegal actions of other people who use this project.
 Thank you.

 # Reference: